gp22/frontera-digital/src/markdown/pages/services.md

 ### How it works

 - **Discovery** – We’ll determine if we’re a good fit to work together, discuss project requirements and how your site will be built.
-- **Requirements** – You provide me with content, and all of the specifications for your website.
+- **Requirements** – You provide us with content, and all of the specifications for your website.
-- **Development** – I start building your new site.
-You’ll get a link to my project management system where you can check-in on the status of your project milestones
+- **Development** – We start building your new site.
+You’ll get access to our project management system where you can check-in on the status of your project milestones.
 - **QA/Testing** – Your site will be fully tested, including support for all major browsers and device sizes.
 You’ll get to review a live version of the new site that’s only accessible to you, so if there are any issues no one else will see them.
-- **Launch** – After making a complete backup of your existing site, it will be replaced with the new site and go live!
+- **Launch** – After making a complete backup of your existing site, we'll replace it with the new site, and it will be live!

 ## Website (and client) care and support

-I offer care and support plans that give you peace-of-mind by helping keep your website safe, secure and working and looking it’s best.
-My plans can include (but are not limited to):
+We offer care and support plans that give you peace-of-mind by helping keep your website safe, secure and working and looking it’s best.
+Our plans can include (but are not limited to):

 - WordPress version updates
 - Theme updates